-The motion passed by the Retirement Board to approve this COLA payment also indicated the board's intent to review benefits again, no later than spring 2024, to evaluate whether additional enhancements are possible in accordance with the laws in effect at that time.
+The Retirement Board reviews benefits annually as part of its sustainable benefit plan.
+The board and its actuary will review benefits again, no later than spring 2025, to evaluate whether additional benefit plan design changes may be made in accordance with the laws in effect at that time.